shaikhfarheen03/KAPA-Total-RNA-Simulation-on-Sciclone-G3/README.md

 This simulation was developed in Object Oriented Javascript using p5.js library.
-The deck locations in the simulation has a stack of labware (plates or lids) which move around the deck to simulate the real program when the user clicks the button next.
+Each deck location has a labware (plates, lids, or tip box) which moves around the deck to simulate the real program, when the user clicks the button "Next Step".

 ![image](https://github.com/shaikhfarheen03/KAPA-Total-RNA-Simulation-on-Sciclone-G3/blob/main/KAPA%20Total%20RNA%20Simulation%20steps.png)